obsidiansystems/ledger-app-nervos/README.md

-For non-NixOS distros, LedgerHQ provides a [script](https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh) for this purpose.
+For non-NixOS distros, LedgerHQ provides a [script](https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh) for this purpose, in its own [specialized repo](https://github.com/LedgerHQ/udev-rules).
 Download this script, read it, customize it, and run it as root:

 ```
 $ wget https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh